PICASSO'S PERVASIVE MOTHER AND CHILD PAINTINGS

-The most frequently reproduced motif throughout the history of art, especially in Western art, is the subject of the mother with child.
-The earliest recorded depiction and the best known Mother and Child is the Byzantine icon of Mary and Jesus.
-These icon images were venerated by both the Catholic and Orthodox churches.
+One of the most enduring and frequently depicted themes in the history of art—especially in the Western tradition—is the image of the mother and child.
+The earliest recorded and most iconic representation is the Byzantine image of Mary and Jesus, revered for centuries by both the Catholic and Orthodox churches.

 ** Report by Karla Darocas, Hon.
 B.A.
 (KarlaDarocas.com)